thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 These fields are part of a half-finished implementation of a limited form of `ACLs`_.
 The idea is that on a per-object basis, a list of users or groups with read permission and a list of users or groups with update permission may be added.
-There does not seem to be any code to propagate permissions from parent to child objects and in the database most objects do not seem to contain sensible ACLs.
+There is no code to propagate permissions from parent to child objects and in the database most objects do not seem to contain sensible ACLs.

 :``updaters``:
 :``readers``: